Algorithmic underwriting is the future, here’s how to stay protected…

 Underwriting with Behavioral Intelligence:

-Using a solution like ForMotiv’s, which collects “digital body language,” or how your applicants physically fill out their forms/applications (i.e. mouse movements, hovers, copy/paste, keystrokes, corrections, hesitancy, fluency, and about 150 other features), and then uses machine learning to detect anomalous behavior and predict risk and fraud, life insurance carriers can utilize an extremely powerful and unique data set to asses their customers.
+Using an insurance underwriting analytics solution like ForMotiv’s, which collects “digital body language,” or how your applicants physically fill out their forms/applications (i.e. mouse movements, hovers, copy/paste, keystrokes, corrections, hesitancy, fluency, and about 150 other features), and then uses machine learning to detect anomalous behavior and predict risk and fraud, life insurance carriers can utilize an extremely powerful and unique data set to assess their customers.

 By adding this extra layer to your defense that understands if a user hesitates or gets fidgety on important questions, or suffers from a condition that some of our carriers like to call “smoker’s amnesia”, you’re able to better protect yourself and price risk more efficiently.

 One of the biggest issues with automated underwriting, and just underwriting in general, is discrimination.
 The great thing about behavioral intelligence is that it collects zero PII so it is immune to discriminatory factors such as race.